 - Sending an email with a password recovery code from any SMTP server whose address is configured by the administrator.

 The first option will allow the administrator or partner to customize any password recovery behavior.
-In this case, when you click the "Forgot your password?" button, the browser page specified in the infobase settings opens.
+In this case, when you click the "Forgot your password?" button, the browser page opens, which is specified in the infobase settings.

-The option using the standard 1C service will make it possible to start the password recovery mechanism with very little effort.
+The standard 1C service option makes it possible to start the password recovery mechanism very easily.
 In this case, an email input form is shown to the user.

 Once the correct code is entered, the user can set a new password.

 The platform controls the number of attempts to enter the confirmation code.
 If the value specified in the infobase settings is exceeded, the user must request a new code.
 In addition, the administrator can limit the frequency of requests for new codes and set the minimum time between requests.

 The option of sending an email with a recovery code using the specified SMTP parameters is similar to using the standard 1C service.
 The email is sent not from 1C mail service but from SMTP server configured by the administrator (including the corporate one).
 This option also allows you to customize the individual text and email design.

 If you use OpenID authentication, the password will be changed by the provider in any case since it is the provider that is authenticated.
 Once the password is changed, the authentication form opens in the provider.